zorkian/aurora/articles/2011-10-23-git-flow-on-github.md

-time: 21:08
+time: 13:06
-categories: Tools
+categories: Tools, Tutorials
-publish: no
+publish: yes
 title: Using Git Flow on GitHub

 A while ago while at StumbleUpon we looked at using git flow, an